MosesSimms/express-backend-api-example/README.md

 Demonstrating Routing, Controllers, and API Calls with authorization.

 # Background & Usage
-This is meant to be a quick example of an Express Backend
+This is meant to be a small example of an Express Backend
 that also handles making requests to an external Web API,
 for myself, or whoever, to reference